Roman Era in Derby 2017

 It's a Roman Civil War!

-Inspired by the spirit of Gluteus Maximus terracotta-tile-throwing roast swan stuffed with live blackbirds, the two armies charged at one another.
+Inspired by the spirit of Anthony and Cleopatra's quail-stuffed roast swan stuffed with live blackbirds, the two armies charged at one another.
 There was no messing about here in the world of ADLG - the three Foederate units crashed into the end of the enemy line in what must have been turn 2.
 Wow!

 The initial combats went for the cavalry - markers sprouted behind the Gothic mercenary pedestrians as the tide of horseflesh and spears slammed into them at high speed and with a devastating Impact